Floraville

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 26 trips per day, translating to about 13 weekly trips per stop.
+The service frequency averages 26 trips per day across all routes, translating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport